DeveloperDunne/Walkies/README.md

 ### *Solved bugs*

-- Before deploying and upon testing I realised that my checkboxes were not working correctly, this is because I had enabled the 'checked' action and so I fixed this so that you only check the ones you require.
+- Before deploying and upon testing I realised that my checkboxes were not working correctly, this is because I had enabled the 'required' action on all of them and so I fixed this so that you only check the ones you require.

-- Removing the 'Checked' action fixed this problem.
+- Removing the 'required' action fixed this problem.

 ### *Unsolved bugs*